watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    az resource show -g fabmedical-[SUFFIX] -n content-web --resource-type "Microsoft.Insights/components" --query properties.InstrumentationKey -o tsv
    ```

-   Copy this value you will use it later.
+   Copy this value.
+You will use it later.

 2. Update your starter files by pulling the latest changes from Azure DevOps.